dekum/JPProject/README.md

 <h3>Bug/Feature Request</h3>
 <hr>
-<p>If you find a bug, please report it by opening an issue.
+<p>If you find a bug, please report it by opening an issue [here](https://github.com/dekum/JPProject/issues).

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/dekum/JPProject/issues).</p>